joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

 ![Custom Public Holidays API](/uploads/customholidays_api.png "Custom Public Holidays API")

-Now that you have all your Public Holidays for your countries
+Now that you have all your CSV files containing the Public Holidays in your country or countries, now it's time to import them into the Azure table.
+Using a PowerShell session that is logged into Azure, let us import the data.